 Disease burden

-Disease burden is often measured using two widely accepted indicators, that facilitate comparison of the burden of different diseases and take into account both death and morbidity in a single measure:
+Disease burden is often measured using two widely accepted indicators that facilitate comparison of the burden of different diseases and take into account both death and morbidity in a single measure:

-• Quality-Adjusted Life-Years (QALY) take into account both quantity and the quality of life generated by healthcare interventions.
-It is the measure of the life expectancy corrected for loss of quality of that life caused by diseases and disabilities.
-Some health interventions do not prolong life but do significantly improve the quality of life.
-A year of normal health is given a QALY of 1 whilst a year of complete functional impairment (e.g. death) has a QALY of 0
+• Quality-Adjusted Life-Years (QALY) are a measure of the life expectancy corrected for loss of quality of that life caused by diseases and disabilities.
+Some health interventions do not prolong life but do significantly improve the quality of life; QALY take into account both quantity (length) and the quality of life generated by a healthcare intervention.
+A year of life in perfect health is given a QALY of 1 whilst a year of complete functional impairment (e.g. death) has a QALY of 0.

-• Disability Adjusted Life Years (DALY) are a measure of the burden of disease and reflects the potential years of life lost due to premature death (PYLL) and equivalent years of 'healthy' life lost by virtue of being in states of poor health or disability.
+• Disability-Adjusted Life-Years (DALY) reflect the potential years of life lost due to premature death (YLL) and equivalent years of 'healthy' life lost by virtue of being in states of poor health or disability.
 These disabilities can be physical or mental.
-One DALY can be thought of as one lost year of 'healthy' life
+One DALY can be thought of as one lost year of 'healthy' life.

 Global Burden of Disease Study

-Probably the most well known assessment of disease burden is the Global Burden of Disease (GBD) Study carried out by the World Health Organisation.
+Probably the most well-known assessment of disease burden is the Global Burden of Disease (GBD) Study carried out by the World Health Organisation.
 GBD researchers first devised the concept of DALYs.
 The first study in 1990 sought to quantify the health effects of more than 100 diseases and injuries for eight regions of the world, generating estimates of mortality and morbidity by age, sex and region.1

 Why measure disease burden?